-New Year’s Day, Easter Sunday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
+Easter Sunday, Independence Day, Thanksgiving Day and Christmas Day.

-Seating is sold on a first-come basis.
+Seating is sold on a first-come, first-served basis and can be booked on line in advance.
 Please note that private vehicles are not allowed on King Ranch tours.
 Only service animals are allowed on tours.